SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 The EEPROM on the board needs to be programmed somehow.
 There are a few options for doing this:

 1) <a href="https://www.gbxcart.com/">**GBxCart**</a>.
 This is a perfect option if you want an easy way to make Game Boy cartridges without a lot of extra effort.
 This is a standalone flasher that plugs into your computer via USB.
 The cartridge circuit board is fully compatible with it, and it makes reflashing games extremely easy using <a href="https://github.com/lesserkuma/FlashGBX">lesserkuma's FlashGBX software</a>.
-2) <a href="https://github.com/sanni/cartreader">**OSCR**</a> by sanni.
-This is the Open Source Cart Reader, capable of making backups of both the ROM and RAM contents of cartridges across many different systems - like the NES, SNES, Genesis, and of course Game Boy and Game Boy Advance.
-And you can also use it to flash these Game Boy cartridges.
-The OSCR however requires assembly (or someone to assemble it for you) and is a bit more cumbersome to interface with on a PC, but it's an extremely powerful tool that I can't recommend enough if you want to expand past Game Boys.
-3) At the lowest level, you can buy an EEPROM programmer with a TSOP chip programming adapter.
+2) At the lowest level, you can buy an EEPROM programmer with a TSOP chip programming adapter.
 The downside to this method is that you have to desolder the chip every time you want to program it.
 The <a href="https://flashcatusb.com/">FlashcatUSB</a> is one popular option in retro spaces, but I use the <a href="https://xgecu.myshopify.com/products/xgecu-new-t48-tl866-3gprogrammer-v12-01-support-28000-ics-for-spi-nor-nand-flash-emmc-bga153-162-169-100-221-tsop-sop-plcc">T48 programmer</a> with the <a href="https://xgecu.myshopify.com/products/100-original-xgecu-adp_f48_ex-1-tsop48-special-adapter-for-nor-flash-only-use-on-t48-tl866-3g-programmer">TSOP48 adapter</a>.

 ### How to Program the Cartridges